udo-munk/z80pack/picosim/libs/no-OS-FatFS-SD-SDIO-SPI-RPi-Pico/README.md

 It is wrapped up in a complete runnable project, with a little command line interface, some self tests, and an example data logging application.

 ## What's new
+### v3.7.0
+ RISC-V compatibility
+### v3.6.2
+Fix `setrtc` command in `examples/command_line` CLI to start the timer.
+### v3.6.1
+Fix failure to release locks when an error occurs while reading blocks and CMD12_STOP_TRANSMISSION also fails.
+This could happen, for example, if the SD card falls out after it has been mounted.
+### v3.6.0
+Add `examples/usb_mass_storage` example which connects a Pico's USB mass storage (MSC) interface to an SD card, effectively turning it into an SD card USB dongle.
+### v3.5.1
+Fix PlatformIO examples for earlephilhower / arduino-pico [Add new Pico SDK AON_Timer module #2489](https://github.com/earlephilhower/arduino-pico/issues/2489).
+### v3.5.0
+Porting to Pico 2.
+### v3.4.0
+Add example of direct use of the block device API.
+See [Block Device API](#block-device-api) and `examples/block_device`.
 ### v3.3.1
 * Add support for PICO_BOARD pico2.
 * Fix year and month calculation in `get_fattime`, which is used for file timestamps in FatFs.